yesodweb/yesodweb.com-content/blog/2014/10/classy-base-prelude.md

 It would be really great to start having these discussions now based off of actual code examples and to have a community guide that explains the missing common sense for how to use abstractions appropriately.

-The uncertainty discussed here is the heart of the matter, and that talking about what is good for beginners is largely a distraction.
+The uncertainty discussed here is the heart of the matter, and talking about what is good for beginners is largely a distraction.

 ## Haskell is for programmers first, students in their first class in functional programming second